Björk: Sonic Symbolism: Reception

+The podcast was received positively by critics.
+In a review for Pitchfork, writer Eric Torres describes the podcast as "an intimate, worthy deep dive".
+Torres notes that the podcast is "equally designed for Björk diehards and recent converts".

+The Guardians review by Rachel Aroesti calls the podcast mesmerizing with "chirping, whirring, soaring and shimmering snippets of Björk’s music snake around the artist’s slow, deliberate and joy-suffused musings".
+Aroesti also describes the podcast being "frequently surprising enough to stop you in your tracks".
+The Times included the podcast in its list of "10 best music podcasts".

+Hit The Norths review praises Björk as she "continues to delight and confound in equal measure".

-Jezebel's author Rich Juzwiak highlights Björk for being "subdued, clear, and adept at articulating the rationale behind her most alien of sounds".
-The writer observes how "because Björk’s albums were reflections of where she was in life, the podcast doubles as a memoir", concluding that the artist's career "has made for a public arc like no other in modern music, and given its serialized nature, one hell of a podcast."
+Jezebel's author Rich Juzwiak calls the podcast "for the most part subdued, clear, and adept at articulating the rationale behind her most alien of sounds".
+Juzwiak also praises the albums in the podcast as they "were reflections of where she was in life, the podcast doubles as a memoir, but one with limitations".

-The Journal of Popular Music Studies published an academic analysis of the podcast, discussing its role in "voicing authorship" and challenging traditional narratives in pop music criticism.
-The article highlighted how the podcast allowed Björk to assert her creative authority and provided a platform for her to articulate her artistic vision.
+The Journal of Popular Music Studies published an academic analysis of the podcast, discussing the distinct speaking and singing voice from Björk and how the podcast serves as a metahphor for authorial control.

-The New Yorkers review, penned by Rachel Syme, offers a more critical perspective, suggesting that the podcast is "a rare chance to listen in as one of the most mysterious and mystical artists working today explains herself", but at the same time "never [explaining herself] so clearly as to totally unravel her own mythology", concluding that Björk "keeps it weird".
+The New Yorkers review by Rachel Syme, calls the podcast "a rare chance to listen in as one of the most mysterious and mystical artists working today explains herself".

 Accolades

 The Björk: Sonic Symbolism podcast series received a Webby Award nomination in the category of Best Partnership or Collaboration.
-The podcast additionally won a Signal Award for Most Innovative Audio Experience – Limited Series & Specials, and a bronze prize from the Clio Awards in the Streaming/Downloadable Content category.
+The podcast won a Signal Award for Most Innovative Audio Experience – Limited Series & Specials, and a bronze prize from the Clio Awards in the Streaming/Downloadable Content category.